thomaslinux/Active-Directory-MemberOf-group/README.md

 # Presentation

-invoque une commande powershell qui liste nom prenom login, trie selon le login et affiche sous forme de tableau
+Batch and powershell scripts that use powershell to list Name, login, and mail of a user in a Table sorted by Login And lists the mail of all the users if needed to mail them.

 # Installation

-Download groupe.bat in a folder, open the folder in CMD
+Download groupe.bat and groupe.ps1 in a folder, open the folder in CMD

 # Use